Nicolas-Vana/GreedyBorutaPy/README.md

 Based on synthetic experiments with known ground truth:

-- **5-15× speedup** on challenging datasets with proper early stopping in vanilla Boruta
+- **5-15x speedup** on challenging datasets with proper early stopping in vanilla Boruta
-- **Up to 40× speedup** when vanilla Boruta runs without early stopping to full convergence
+- **Up to 40x speedup** when vanilla Boruta runs without early stopping to full convergence
 - **Equal or higher recall** (never misses features that vanilla Boruta would find relevant)
-- **Slightly lower specificity** (typically 2-6 additional features selected on 500-feature datasets)
+- **Slightly lower specificity** (<10 features selected on 500-feature datasets tested)
 - **Guaranteed convergence** - all features are always classified (no tentative features remain)

 ## When to Use GreedyBoruta